 Cambly Kids Pay | How Much I Make On Cambly Kids

-This week (end of January 2021), I received my 6 month work anniversary email from Cambly, hooray!
+At the end of January 2021, I received my 6 month work anniversary email from Cambly, hooray!
 I was so so lucky that after quitting my job and leaving the US to return to the UK, I managed to find some sort of work when the economy is in such a bad shape.

 There are several things that can potentially affect your income on Cambly Kids…and at the end of the day you have to work hard to get a decent return.
 Here are some things that I think have helped me.